moneerrifai/emma-rifai/content/pages/teaching.md

       received the Rev. Louis P. Penningroth Award for excellence in teaching and mentoring from the Department of Religious Studies in 2018.
 My effectiveness in the classroom is also attested to by my course evaluations.
-Statistically, I have been rated among the highest performing instructors both in my department and in the College of Liberal Arts Sciences more broadly.
-One student from my “Digital Media and Religion” course commented: “This has been my favorite class so far!
+At both The University of Iowa and at Virginia Tech, my courses have been consistently positively evaluated by students.
+One student, enrolled in my “Religion in American Life” course at Virginia Tech, reported: “I loved this class.
+The topics were interesting and it was one of my favorite classes.
+I enjoyed the structure of the assignments.”
+Another student from my “Digital Media and Religion” course at The University of Iowa commented: “This has been my favorite class so far!
 Each class we are presented with new ideas and ways in which to view the world.
 I have thoroughly enjoyed listening to both the instructor and my classmates’ ideas on the topics covered in class.”

       In all of my roles as an educator—as a teacher, a mentor, an advocate, and